Manishearth/manishearth.github.io/source/drafts/blogging.md

 ---
 layout: post
 title: "Why I enjoy blogging"
-date: 2018-08-23 14:16:43 -0700
+date: 2018-08-26 12:08:46 -0700
 comments: true
 categories: [writing, programming]
 ---

-I started this blog three years ago, moving from my [older blog][blogspot], hoping to talk about programming, math, physics, books, and miscellenia.
-I've not quite talked about everything I wanted to, but I've been very very happy with the experience of blogging. `wc` says I've written almost 75k words, which is mind-boggling to me!
+I started this blog three years ago, moving from my [older blog][blogspot], hoping to written about programming, math, physics, books, and miscellenia.
+I've not quite written about everything I wanted to, but I've been very very happy with the experience of blogging. `wc` says I've written almost 75k words, which is mind-boggling to me!

 I often get asked by others &mdash; usually trying to decide if they should start blogging &mdash; what it's like.
 I also often try to convince friends to blog by enumerating why I think it's awesome.
 Might as well write it down so that it's generally useful for everyone! 😃